Home > Volunteer > Volunteer Job Descriptions

 Events Team

-The ARLGP hosts and participates in over 100 special events, fundraisers, and community appearances each year!
+The ARLGP hosts and participates in many special events, fundraisers, and community appearances each year!
 We are always looking for outgoing, positive and friendly volunteers who are dedicated to learning and spreading our message throughout the community.
 This is an on-call position, and event volunteers can participate in as many or as few as their schedule allows.

 Drivers, Gardening, Grounds & Maintenance